libfuse/libfuse/test/cases/README.md

 Without `--run-dir`, a run gets a `run-<user>-<timestamp>-<pid>` leaf under the base, and the leaf is deleted when nothing failed.

+Unprivileged, without a setuid `fusermount3`, everything that mounts skips itself. `--setuid-helpers` makes the build tree's helpers setuid root (with `sudo`) before the run; it is a no-op once they are.

 `test/exclude` holds one test name per line for a host that cannot support a test; `-X <name>` adds to it for one run.